Easy47/dlim/README.md

 __utils.py__ : various utility functions to get paths of jpgs in datasets, extracting a test set, etc.

-notebook_tripletloss.ipynb contains the resnet baseline, implementations and various tests about the triplet loss (batch all and batch hard strategies, data augmentation...).
+__notebook_tripletloss.ipynb__ : contains the resnet baseline, implementations and various tests about the triplet loss (batch all and batch hard strategies, data augmentation...).

 ## Datasets